-Workplace factor Example controls Success indicators Resources and support The emotional demands of a role and necessary psychological competencies need to be considered in planning recruitment, development and support in some staff roles.
+Workplace factor Example controls Success indicators Resources and The emotional demands of a role and necessary psychological competencies need to be considered in planning recruitment, development and support in some staff roles.
 This is particularly important for staff who are in roles that involve interactions with students or customers, and may be exposed to emotionally taxing, upsetting, or disturbing situations that are inherent in the job that impact on them personally.
 The concept of interpersonal and emotional intelligence is understood, valued and used as a criterion for recruitment, selection, recognition/reward and promotion.
 Psychometric assessment is a tool used in the recruitment and selection of senior and leadership roles and is considered for other roles as necessary.
 Leaders develop and demonstrate leadership skills, effective communication, emotional intelligence and problem-solving skills that can be applied in providing regular and constructive feedback and appropriate recognition to staff.
 Measure and address the level of job control, physical and psychological job demands, and autonomy of staff.
 Conduct HIRACs for significant workplace change or other potential events where mental health and wellbeing may be impacted.
 Support staff to attend professional development to train in skills they require to do their job.
 Include mental health awareness training opportunities for staff at every level across the University.
 The workplace emphasises recruitment, training, and promotion practices that consider the need for high levels of interpersonal competencies.
 There is consideration of existing work systems which allows for work redesign.
 The workplace assesses staff demand and job control issues such as physical and psychological job demands.
 The workplace assesses the level of job control and autonomy afforded to its staff.
 The workplace monitors the management system to address behaviours that impact staff and the workplace.
 The workplace values staff input, particularly during periods of change and in planning the execution of work.
-Living Values Charter Workday Learning catalogue (Living Values - Your journey begins here, Prevent Discrimination and Harassment, Managing Unconscious Bias, Workplace bullying and occupational violence) Health and Safety Consultation and Issue Resolution Procedure (includes managing workplace change) Staff code of conduct policy Bullying prevention and management policy and procedure Diversity and inclusion Staff grievance procedure LinkedIn Learning Converge Health and Wellbeing App Employee Assistance Program - see Counselling and other support Manager Assist OHS training - Better understanding and preventing stress, Dealing with aggressive/difficult customers, Preventing workplace violence.
-Injury or Illness supports Mental Health First Aid Training (would be at cost to respective cost centre)
+Living Values (eLearning Moo Prevent discrim bias, Workplace TM Thrive - Par resilience mod TM Thrive - Par resilience mod TM Thrive - Un creation of wor TM Thrive - Un creation of wor TM Thrive - Wa and a team wei Health and Sat (includes mana) Staff code of c Bullying prevent Diversity and in Staff grievance LinkedIn Learn Converge Heat Employee Assisting OHS training - Dealing with ag violence Injury or illness Mental Health cost centre)